 Visual and Performing Arts Scholarship

-Salve Regina will conduct an arts scholarship competition for admitted students interested in music, theater or studio art.
-Scholarships may be valued up to $3,000 and are awarded based on auditions or portfolio reviews.
+Salve Regina conducts an arts scholarship competition for admitted students interested in dance, music, theater or studio art.
+Scholarships may be valued up to $2,000 per year in addition to any academic grants you may be awarded based on your application for admission, and are awarded based on auditions or portfolio reviews.

-- Recipients must major in music, theatre arts or studio art to renew the award.
+- Recipients must major in dance, music, theatre arts or studio art to renew the award.

 - Recipients must remain in good academic standing to renew the award.

-- Students will be notified of the decision of the scholarship committee by Jan.
-31.
+Students will be notified of their acceptance to the dance program within three weeks of the audition.